KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 ### SHA-256 Inclusion

 The SHA-256 hash is reserved for foundational works, principal registries, and other documents where forensic timestamping serves canonical-integrity purposes.
 It is not required for every document.
-Current canonical practice includes the hash on Structural Forensics foundations, Lattice Mathematics foundations, the MFLR, the SPR, and selected major standalone documents.
+Current canonical practice includes the hash on Structural Physics foundations, Lattice Mathematics foundations, the Mythic Figure Layer Registry (MFLR), the Symbolic Pattern Registry (SPR), and selected major standalone documents.

 ## Original Signal Preamble